 The Green is used for Fairs, Circuses, charity and community events.
-The Green is split into two by the A342 Andover Road and for reasons which become clear when you visit are called the Large Green and Small Green.
+It is split in two by the A342 Andover Road and for reasons which become clear when you visit are called the Large Green and Small Green.

-Perhaps the most famous local legends is that of the Moonrakers, which is reputed to have taken place at the Crammer (the town’s pond) .
+Perhaps the most famous local legend is that of the Moonrakers, which is reputed to have taken place at the Crammer (the town’s pond) .

 Please do not feed the Ducks and Swans

-- it also creates excessive amounts of bird droppings which, along with being smelly and slippery underfoot, can reduce water quality and clog waterways with harmful algae
+- Tt also creates excessive amounts of bird droppings which, along with being smelly and slippery underfoot, can reduce water quality and clog waterways with harmful algae

 For your free guide from the Canal and Rivers Trust, click the link below.